robertdpowell/rp_blog/_posts/2022-11-03-seatatthetable.md

 ---
 layout: fullpost
 title: A Seat At The Table
-summary: Highlights from Mark Schwartz's book
+summary: Highlights from Mark Schwartz book
 series: notes
 published: true
 ---